w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 In web2 application data are stored on a centralized server, while on web3 application data (or better data proofs) are stored on the blockchain.
-With light clients we can access blockchain data through a full node, and we can verify the proof of validity of such data by synching to other nodes.
+With light clients we can access blockchain data through a full node, and we can verify the validity of such data by synching to other nodes.
 In this way we can always verify that data we see is the truth and this is done automatically by the light client.
 Polkadot has a browser-embedded light client [Substrate connect](../build/build-substrate.md) that uses the [smoldot](https://github.com/smol-dot/smoldot) codebase.
 Most of the web3 applications today access blockchain data through a centralized RPC server.